fauna artwork

 Candied honey is formed by encouraging the natural crystallization process of raw honey.

 Natural honey contains 2 types of sugars, glucose, and fructose.
-Honey will begin as liquid but over time, especially in the cooler months, crystallization will natural happen when the glucose forms crystals.
-The honey will start to change in texture and the crystals will form a semi solid state.
+Honey will begin as liquid but over time, especially in the cooler months, natural crystallization will start when the glucose forms crystals.
+After extracting, the liquid honey is stored in bulk containers but will start to change in texture as the crystals join and form a semi solid state.
+Over time the entire contents of the container will set hard.

 Liquefying the honey is necessary to enable it to be pumped into a tank, where we seed it by adding a small amount of honey that has already developed a fine crystal structure.
 The honey is then stirred intermittently over 3-4 days which loosens and polishes the crystals.
 Once this process is complete the result is the beautiful creamy texture that is our signature soft candy (candied) honey.